 Recommendations

 With the present knowledge it cannot be definitely decided to what extent the doses measured in cells 31 and ff. are harmful to the undulator.
 An ultimate result can only be obtained by re-measuring one of the undulators in cells 31-35 after receiving a reasonably high dose, about 800-1000Gy.
-However, unneeded, superfluous irradiation of undulators should be avoided, but:
+However, unneeded, superfluous irradiation of undulators should be avoided.

-Operation might be continued as before.

-Restrictions can be cautiously loosened and tests with higher bunch numbers might be done under strict observation of doses.

-This does not mean that there are no restrictions.
-Once clear radiation damage has been detected in cells > 30 threshold dose levels need to be redefined and suitable restriction will be imposed.
 Since for the rest of 2018 operation with long bunch trains is planned dose levels are expected to rapidly increase.

+If radiation damage due to synchrotron radiation can be detected in cells > 30 threshold dose levels need to be redefined and suitable countermeasured have to be developed.